OlegYurchik/pyInstagram/README.md

 [![paypal](https://img.shields.io/badge/-PayPal-blue.svg)](
 https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=YHRDQM5C3MJ3U)

+### What's new?

+* Version 1.1
+* Add new method for AgentAccount - stories().
+This method return all stories from account's feed.
+* New entity - Story
+* Now Media entities have new fields: resources and child.
+Media resources - it is all resources for this post with different dimensions.
+Child - list with another Media entities in this post.
+* Add new test for getting stories

 ### Description
 This is a simple and easy-to-use library for interacting with the Instagram.
 The library works through the web interface of the Instagram and does not depend on the official API